How to Make Window Boxes Look Good in Winter — For a Colorful and Blooming Curb Appeal

 8. Put the spotlight on evergreen ferns

 Consider adding interesting evergreen ferns to your winter window box to introduce a shapely architectural detail.
 The vibrant bright green fronds will add a lush textural look too.
+Before you add this beauty to your window box, it's important to learn about how to care for ferns in winter.

-'Looking both ornate and primordial, the modest tassel fern is a phenomenal backdrop for shade perennials,' according to the experts at Nature Hills plant nursery.
-'It's wonderfully sized for use in shaded window boxes and containers as a filler, backdrop and spiller.'
+"Looking both ornate and primordial, the modest tassel fern is a phenomenal backdrop for shade perennials," according to the experts at Nature Hills Plant Nursery.
+"It's wonderfully sized for use in shaded window boxes and containers as a filler, backdrop and spiller."